Conversations with the Visually Impaired

 The organization now known as the Center for the Visually Impaired (CVI) was founded in 1962 by a group of parents concerned about how their blind children would live as independent adults.
 Led by George and Jean Henderson, the parents petitioned the State of Georgia to charter a new non-profit organization, Community Services for the Blind.
 The organization provided professional rehabilitation services to Atlanta area adults including mobility; communication skills such as braille, typing and telephone; social services; home management (for women only); grooming (for men only) and recreation.
 Seven clients were served in donated space in the Atlanta National Building at 50 Whitehall Street (now Peachtree Street) during the first year.

-Today, CVI serves more than 4,000 people of all ages each year.
+Today, CVI serves approximately 1,000 people of all ages each year.
 CVI’s staff of vision professionals teaches similar skills but now uses technologies and devices that could not have been imagined over 50 years ago.
 CVI client outcomes are excellent, and include successful academic performance, stable jobs, and involvement in their communities instead of isolation.

 The programs of CVI include: support groups, the Florence Maxwell Low Vision clinic, New View adult rehabilitation services, STARS program for elementary to high school students, and BEGIN program for infants and children up to age five.
 CVI’s VisAbility Store carries products that help make life easier for people who are blind and visually impaired.